ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Processing Options

-!!! important "Water Mask GeoTIFF Now Included"
+!!! important "New Water Masking Option Available!"

     A water mask GeoTIFF is now included with the InSAR product output.
 The mask uses the [GSHHG shoreline data](http://www.soest.hawaii.edu/wessel/gshhg/) with a 3-km buffer applied to reduce the chance that land may be excluded.
 Both coastal waters and large inland waterbodies are masked.
 Pixels over water have a value of 0, while pixels over land have a value of 1.